Travel Information

 Travelling by Car and Train

 Passau is well reachable from most of Germany and the neighboring countries by car and train.
 There are ICE trains every two hours on the line Frankfurt – Nuremberg – Passau – Linz – Vienna.
-From Munich there is an hourly regional train.
+From Munich there is an hourly regional train (see information above).
 Tickets can be bought online up to 3 months in advance from Deutsche Bahn.
 The relevant station is “Passau Hauptbahnhof” (sometimes abbreviated as “Passau Hbf”), which is the main station of Passau.
 If you book early, you may be able to get a savings price which is up to 50% cheaper.
 These tickets are valid only for a single connection.
 A seat reservation is recommended where possible.
 All ICE trains and some IC trains have power outlets at all seats.

 For travelling to Passau by car take highway A3 (Frankfurt – Nuremberg – Passau – Linz – Vienna).
 From Munich take highway A92 to Deggendorf and follow highway A3 to Passau.
 Parking is difficult in the centre of Passau, but most Hotels provide parking possibilities.